nmeri17/suphle-docs/src/docs/v1/events/index.md

 }
 ```

 When Suphle encounters the `external` call, it anonymizes the actual emitter.
-This allows us transparently carry on development of eother module, providing implementations when ready without blocking.
+This allows us transparently carry on development of other modules, providing implementations when ready without blocking.

 Modules don't [require importation](/docs/v1/modules#Consuming-sibling-modules) before they can listen to events from their sibling modules.
+In comparison with the more direct modular communication pattern, modules should only be used when:

+- It's imperative that the caller establishes a non-negotiable invocation sequence between itself and collaborators of intended behavior.

+- A value in question must be derived from the source being triggered.

+- The reactors to a possible emission are foreknown and immutable.
+If not, or if they may vary over time, warranting tampering with the event originating scope, inter-module dependency is not recommended.

+Every other execution flow outside these contexts should be delegated to the event manager.

 ## Event handling miscellania

-We know how to emit and receive events but there a few additional points to bear in mind, to get the most out of working with them.
+We know how to emit and react to events, but there a few additional points to bear in mind, to get the most out of working with this component.

 ### Cascading events

-The handlers are fired in the order the modules are stacked.
-This could result in actions dependent on completion of a prior activities, having to rely on a brittle arrangement.
-In such cases, rather than all interested parties listening to an event from its emitter, it would be more robust instead for the preceding listener to emit its own event onto the stack for direct dependents to listen to.
+The handlers are fired in the order the modules are being stacked.
+This could result in actions dependent on completion of prior activities, having to rely on a brittle arrangement.
+In such cases, rather than all interested parties listening to an event from the originating emitter, it would be more robust for the preceding listener to emit its own event onto the stack for direct dependents to listen to.
 In practice, that would split the main event into sub-events representing each dependent step:

 ```php